Clean Break: 4 Tips for Moving Out After a Breakup

 2. Don't Sweat the Small Stuff

 Choose your battles and only be assertive about items that you actually care about.
 Do you really care about that pleather ottoman enough to make your partner pay you half it's worth?
 If the answer is no, don't sweat it.
-The conversation on how to divide up your mutual belongings shouldn't turn into a personal ploy on how to get back at your ex.
+The conversation about how to move up after a long relationship should focus on how to divide up your mutual belongings and shouldn't turn into a personal ploy on how to get back at your ex.

 3. Recruit a Trusted Pal to Help You Move

 If you're used to having your ex-partner's help on challenging tasks, having to move out all alone might get emotionally and physically draining.
 This is when you should reach out to a trusted pal who can offer physical and emotional support.
 Once you recruit a friend to help you move, schedule moving day for a time when your ex-partner isn't home.
 Moving out while they're lounging on the couch can make for an extremely uncomfortable move -- do them and yourself a favor and schedule move-out accordingly.